-Santa Croce, in Piazza Santa Croce, is the largest Franciscan church in Italy and holds the tombs of several important Florentines including Michelangelo and Dante.
+Santa Croce, in Piazza Santa Croce, is the largest Franciscan church in Italy and holds the tombs of several important Florentines including Michelangelo, Galileo, and Machiavelli.

 The vast interior contains some exceptional stained glass windows and frescoes, including one of Brunelleschi's most important works, the Cappella dei Pazzi.

 Florence has some of the finest shopping in Europe, offering everything from leather goods and fine food to jewelry, souvenirs and fine art.

 There are numerous open air markets selling food, clothing and antiques, including famed Piazza San Lorenzo area.
 The Mercato Nuovo (Porcellino) on Via Porta Rossa and the Mercato Centrale also are great places to find local fashions and delicacies.

 11 of 20

 Piazzale Michelangelo in Florence is an outdoor terrace on the south, or left bank of the River Arno.
 Its position high on a hillside above the Arno means visitors who make the climb (or take the bus) are rewarded with breathtaking views of the city.
 The piazzale is named after Michelangelo Buonarotti, and is adorned with bronze copies of some of his most famous sculptures.
 The view at sunset, when the skyline of Florence is spread out before you, is one of the most unforgettable in Italy.